pablonqn/go-exercise/README.md

 5. Integration tests
 6. Dockerized application

-# Docs
+## Docs
-The public Kraken API might be used to retrieve the above LTP information [API Documentation](https://docs.kraken.com/rest/#tag/Spot-Market-Data/operation/getTickerInformation) (The values of the last traded price is called “last trade closed”)
+The public Kraken API might be used to retrieve the above LTP information [API Documentation](https://docs.kraken.com/rest/#tag/Spot-Market-Data/operation/getTickerInformation) (The values of the last traded price is called "last trade closed")